-Understanding the True Cause of Autoimmune Disease
+The Immune System: A Root Cause of Autoimmune Disease

-With cancer, for example, we have cancer specialists called oncologists who treat many different types of cancers no matter which organ system they involve.
-Yes, there are some sub-specialties within oncology, but they typically still fall under one main oncology umbrella.
+With cancer, for example, we have cancer specialists called oncologists.
+These doctors treat many types of cancers no matter which organ system they involve.
+There are some sub-specialties within oncology, yet they typically still fall under one central oncology umbrella.

-If you have multiple autoimmune conditions, as many people do, you will see several different specialists, each of whom will likely prescribe a different medication.
-And, there is a good chance that none of these specialists will look at how to strengthen and support your immune system, which leads me to my next point.
+If you have multiple autoimmune conditions, as many people do, you will see several specialists, each of whom will likely prescribe a different medication.
+And there is a good chance that none of these specialists will look at how to strengthen and support your immune system.

-Supporting, Rather Than Suppressing, The Immune System
+Supporting, Rather Than Suppressing

 5 Underlying Causes of Autoimmune Disease

 While there is no known cure for autoimmune disease, I believe that there are five key elements that are at the root cause of autoimmune diseases.
 Let’s talk about those!

 The gut is the gateway to health.
 It houses 80% of your immune system, and you can’t have a healthy immune system without a healthy gut.
 Leaky gut happens when the tight junctions that hold your intestinal wall together become loose.